surifirstpin/biplus_documentation/version.3/SQL Runner FLD.md

 > **Note :** SQL runner can fetch a maximum limit of 5000 records only.

 ## Find
-To view a specific value from the data retrieved, select **Find** option available in the field header drop-down list.
+To view a specific value from the data retrieved, select **Find** from drop-down list of the field header.

 ## Group

- To apply grouping for the data retrieved, select **Group** option available in drop down list of column header, or else, you can directly group it by writing following code in sql command.
+ To apply grouping for the data retrieved, select **Group** from drop-down list of the field header, or else, you can directly group it by writing following code in sql command.

 ```
 SELECT STATIONCODE,SUM(AMOUNT) FROM ORDERS GROUP BY STATIONCODE
 ```
 ## Pin

-   To Pin the the column values select **Pin** option available in the same list.
+   To Pin the the data, select **Pin** from drop-down list of the field header.
   ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/b86474022ef60bfa90365160155a02a2254aff13/images/find_sql.png)